leanderloew/Pytorch-OCR-Fully-Convolutional/README.md

 This repository is a work in progress implementation of:
 [Accurate, Data-Efficient, Unconstrained Text Recognition with Convolutional Neural Networks](https://arxiv.org/abs/1812.11894) I am not affiliated with the authors of the paper.

 I also implemented the excellent data generator of [@Belval](https://github.com/Belval/TextRecognitionDataGenerator) as a pytorch dataset.
-I reyl on the pytorch implementation of baidus Warp-CTC loss from [@jpuigcerver](https://github.com/jpuigcerver/pytorch-baidu-ctc).
+I rely on the pytorch implementation of baidus Warp-CTC loss from [@jpuigcerver](https://github.com/jpuigcerver/pytorch-baidu-ctc).
 I found the performance from warp-CTC to be better than the ctc loss native to pytorch.

 ## code organization
 ### Pytorch Datasets: